mwpowellhtx/GeniusCode.Components.Console/README.md

 ## Roadmap

 I welcome ideas and ways to improve upon the extensibility of Extensions.
-At present, here are some plausible areas of extension and/or improvement include, but are not limited to:
+At present, plausible areas of extension and/or improvement include, but are not limited to:

 - [ ] Support custom variable conversions, such as for custom-types.
 Basically means injecting lambdas to do the conversions as you see fit.